 - Phone: 248-656-0060

 Celebrating its 16th season, more than 30 vendors set up shop every Saturday to provide folks with farm-fresh produce, specialty goods and flowers.
-Check the market’s website for info on the weekly special events.
+Check the market’s Facebook page for the latest info on the weekly special events.

 - Address: Walter E. Sundquist Pavilion in George F. Riley Park, Grand River Avenue at Grove Street, Farmington